FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 What is FPL Draft and how it differs from Classic FPL – fantasy premier league draft rules explained

-FPL Draft is a Fantasy Premier League format in which managers build their squads through a pre-season draft, and each player can only be selected by one manager within the league.
-This creates a completely different competitive dynamic compared to Classic FPL.
+FPL Draft is a Fantasy Premier League format in which managers build their squads through a pre-season draft.
+Each player can only be selected by one manager within the league.

 In Classic FPL, millions of managers can own the same players.
-When a highly owned player scores big, a large portion of the community benefits equally.
+When a highly owned player scores big, every manager who owns that player benefits equally.
 In Draft, that mechanism doesn't exist.
-If a player has already been drafted by your rival, he is unavailable to you unless he becomes a free agent or is traded.
+If a player has already been drafted by your rival, they’re unavailable to you unless they become a free agent or are traded.

 That fundamental difference changes the entire approach to the game.